ooo00ooo/dsploit.net/source/how-to-contribute/index.md

 * A description of the issue you have, if it is a MITM feature not working, please specify if the other MITM features are working on your network.
 * [A logcat](http://forum.xda-developers.com/showthread.php?t=1726238) taken while the application was running and the issue happened.

-**Any issue which will not contains those details, will be signaled with a link to this page and closed from 24h to 48h later.**
+**Any issue which will not contain those details, will be signaled with a link to this page and closed from 24h to 48h later.**

 ## Contribute to the Code